 GDPR is set to replace the Data Protection Directive (DPD), which went into effect in 1995.
 The new policy gives more power to individuals when it comes to how companies use their personal data.
 GDPR keeps organizations accountable and calls for more consumer-friendly wording around privacy terms and conditions.

-Fueled has created a guide to help explain GDPR for app developers be prepared for the coming changes that GDPR will bring.
+Fueled has created a guide to help explain GDPR for mobile app developers to be prepared for the coming changes that GDPR will bring.
 We will bring you up to date on the policies and provide a helpful checklist to ensure your company is following the proper guidelines.

 What is General Data Protection Regulation (GDPR)